niallang/Nial_Libraries/NialTk/README.md

 Current development has been between Nial and ActiveState's open source version **ActiveTcl**.
 This system includes a production standard GUI Builder **GUIB**.
 It is possible to build a complex interface using GUIB and have that interact with Nial over the standard input and socket connection.

 There are two very simple examples/tests *ntk_test4.ndf*, a simple conversion of feet to metres, and *ntk_test5.ndf* which is a simple line drawing canvas example.

+The Tcl process can send back 4 types of messages

+1. A command to execute as a list of strings
+2. An information message to note
+3. A response to a previous message sent by Nial
+4. An asynchronous event as a list of strings

+Commands and events are processed by taking the first string and treating it as the name of a function to call and passing the rest of the string list as the argument.

+Information messages are at the moment written to the Nial standard output.

+Responses